Skip to content

 Localization in Anvil

-This page explains how Anvil handles localization keys and Excel sheets, and how to translate/export languages correctly.
+This page explains how Anvil handles localization keys and the localization CSV, and how to translate/export languages correctly.

 How keys are created